TheJanusStream/symbios-avatar/docs/instruments.md

 # The instruments, and the rules for trusting one

-This crate is developed measurement-first, and its history's most repeated event — more than twenty-five times as of 2026-08-12 — is an instrument caught answering a different question than its name asks.
-Every one had been passing;
-every one was caught because **a number moved when the geometry had not**, or because two instruments disagreed.
+This crate is developed measurement-first, and its most repeated failure — caught more than twenty-five times — is an instrument answering a different question than its name asks.
+Every one had been passing; every one was caught because **a number moved when the geometry had not**, or because two instruments disagreed.
 This file is the fleet and the distilled rules.
-Collected from the tracker by #188; the case histories live in the closed issues and are not repeated here.

 ## The fleet